Skip to content Jump to contact details Jump to display settings

 A word from the owner

-Today, you can still find me around the kiosk or in the orchard, caring for the health of the natural world around me, with my son David as my right-hand man.
-Ever mindful of the environment, we at Verger La Pommalbonne employ an approach that is as respectful of nature as possible, with the help of advisors from the Club Agroenvironnemental de l'Estrie (CAE).
-We work for a better environment.
+Today, you can still find me around the kiosk or in the orchard, keeping an eye on the health of the land around me, with my son David by my side.
+Very much guided by environmental values, we try to work in the most respectful way possible here at Verger La Pommalbonne, with support from the Club Agroenvironnemental de l’Estrie (CAE).
+We’re always working toward a better environment.

 Orchard and Pick-your-own Compton